 Should you close old credit cards?

 The older your credit card account is, the better your credit score becomes.
 So in most cases, it’s unwise to close your old credit cards because that length of credit history is 10% of your overall credit score.
-Even if you don’t use an older card because it lacks the rewards of one of your new accounts, you can still put a small charge on it once in a while and pay off the balance immediately.
+Even if you don’t use an older card, you can still put a small charge on it once in a while and pay off the balance immediately.

 Additionally, you could consider asking for an account upgrade to get a better rate or rewards program.
 In most cases, the account age remains the same if you stick with the same credit card company, just ask to be sure.